 To begin with, the dough is ridiculously easy to make: just flour, water, a bit of lemon, and a pinch of salt.
-It needs some time to rest (the longer the better), ideally overnight, and then in the morning, you make one of the best breakfasts in just a few minutes.
+It needs some time to rest (the longer the better), ideally overnight, and then the next morning, you make one of the best breakfasts.

 This recipe is so versatile.
-Apart from breakfast, you may serve it as a snack at any time of the day, or as a light meal.
+Apart from breakfast, you may serve it as a snack at any time of the day, or as a light meal, or even dessert.
 Pair it with your favorite ingredients like:

 The traditional way: don't skip the honey (try to find the best quality of raw Greek honey) because that’s how you get the sour-sweet flavor that makes this recipe unique.

-Add cheese and good quality prosciutto: all kinds of cheese from soft goat cheese, and ricotta to hard cheeses like parmesan, and kefalotyri.
+Cheese and good quality prosciutto: all kinds of cheese from soft goat cheese, and ricotta to hard cheeses like parmesan, graviera, and kefalotyri.
 You can either stuff the cheese the way I will show you below or/and serve it on the side.

 Are you here only for the recipe?
 Not a problem….
 Jump to Recipe